I beg to move,

 I have mentioned a number of universities, but as the Member of Parliament for Belfast South, I will of course mention once again Queen’s University, which does fantastic work in innovation; in fact, it is leading the way in a number of areas.

 I am very conscious that we need to identify the potential growth areas.
 In what areas can Northern Ireland show unique creativity and innovation?
-What can the UK as a whole do to be particularly attractive to foreign direct investment and growing businesses?
+In terms of the UK as a whole, what can we do to be particularly attractive to foreign direct investment and growing businesses?
 We have done huge amounts in areas such as cyber-security and finance.

 I thank my hon.
 Friend for giving way again.
 An issue raised with me time and again is research and development assistance from Invest NI, because small companies are very much hands-on, so they do not have the manpower or staff to handle research and development.
 Maybe we could look at another way to deliver R&D.